 Successful Social Interaction And Integration By Foreigners Into The Community

-The relevant authorities used to look more at qualifications – especially financial.
+The relevant authorities used to look more at qualifications for applications for PR – especially financial.
 However, due to new changing sentiments by both the existing Singaporean population, and hence the government, a more balanced approach of looking at both newcomers or new immigrants’ successful social integration efforts in Singapore culture and also qualifications is taken now instead.

 In fact, that is why among those applicants or people who have studied in SG before, how exactly these people integrate into the school life with the locals is also taken into account and these people have a higher success rate!
 For a deeper read on this topic, read our post on whether studying locally can improve your chances of application success.